junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 Q: Which label has the highest similarity when compared to the test object?

 A: LABEL-1, since the test object([2,6,11]) has the smallest difference when compared to training data([1,5,10]).
-Each attribute has only a difference of 1 when determined by using MSE(loss function).
+Each attribute has only a difference of 1 when calculated using MSE(loss function).

 ## Getting Started